 Which Pillow is best for me?

-Pillows can have a huge impact on sleep quality, as well as how healthy our rest is.
-In fact, using the wrong pillow can lead to headaches, neck pain, shoulder and arm numbness, discomfort, and even sneezing and wheezing.
+Pillows can have a huge impact on sleep quality.
+In fact, using the wrong pillow can lead to headaches, neck pain, shoulder and arm numbness, discomfort, and even snoring and wheezing.

-Pillows should not only be comfortable, but they should also to help keep your head ‘neutrally aligned’, meaning your head is sitting squarely on your shoulders without bending back too far or reaching too far forward.
+Pillows should not only be comfortable, they should also help keep your head ‘neutrally aligned’, meaning your neck and head are aligned with your spine.

 For the optimum night’s sleep, many industry experts have emphasised the importance of choosing pillows based on your sleeping position.